Imayowadavid/Superstore-Transactions-Analysis-/README.md

 3. Duplicates were removed from the Dimension Tables Data modelling

-Please note that all the necessary relationship couldn't  be formed  successfully because PowerBI was
+Please note that all the necessary relationship couldn't  be formed  successfully I.e the Product ID could not form a one (1) to many(*) because PowerBI needed assurance that the many(*) to many(*) is valid( can serve its intended purpose) before interpreting it to the way it ought to be.

+Technique Applied to Solve Barrier Encountered